Central Oklahoma Bronchos: Men's basketball

-The men's basketball team has enjoyed recent success and rose to national prominence since the 2000s with head coach Terry Evans and national Division II player of the year Daunte Williams.
+The men's basketball team has enjoyed recent success and rose to national prominence since the early 2000s with head coach Terry Evans and national Division II player of the year Daunte Williams.
 It currently plays in Hamilton Field House.
 While the team has never won a national championship, it has played in 17 national tournaments, and has made the NAIA and NCAA Division II Elite Eight four times.
 The team played in the 2008 Elite Eight, and lost to Augusta State University in double overtime.
 The Bronchos hosted the South Central Regional in 2011 but lost to Midwestern State in the Regional finals.

 The Bronchos have had at least two players in the BBA/NBA, Eddie Robinson who played five seasons with the Charlotte Hornets and the Chicago Bulls and Ken Corley who played briefly for the Cleveland Rebels.
+UCO hired former Mercer and UTRGV coach Bob Hoffman in 2019.
+During Hoffman's tenure, the Bronchos made NCAA Division II men's basketball tournament appearances in 2022, and 2023.

 Baseball

 The Central Oklahoma Baseball team began in 1896, and is currently coached by John Martin.
-The Bronchos have eight national tournament appearances, as most recently as 2017.
+The Bronchos have ten national tournament appearances, as most recently as 2019.
 The program had 16 All Americans, and 15 since 1990.
 The Bronchos highest national finish came in 1997, when they finished runner-up to Chico State in the NCAA Division II Baseball Championship.
-Their home field is Wendell Simmons Field, named for long time coach Wendell Simmons.
+Their home field is Wendell Simmons Field, named after the Bronchos' coach from 1992 to 2010.

 Wrestling

-With seven NCAA Division II team national championships and eight NAIA championships, wrestling is one of the most successful sports at Central Oklahoma.
+With nine NCAA Division II team national championships and eight NAIA championships, wrestling is one of the most successful sports at Central Oklahoma.
 The team is coached by Todd Steidley, who in 2016 took over from twelve time national champion David James.
 The Central Oklahoma wrestling team began in 1921.
-The program found immediate success, finishing in a second place tie with Oklahoma A&M in the 1936 NCAA Championship to champion Oklahoma.
+The program found immediate success, finishing in a second place tie with Oklahoma A&M in the 1936 NCAA Championship.
+Ray Clemons, the Bronchos champion in the 191 pound weight class that year, also wrestled in as a light heavyweight in men's freestyle competitions in the 1936 Summer Olympics.
 In 1947 the school cut the program.
-The program returned to campus in 1972 under coach Jimmy Rogers.
+Wrestling returned to campus in 1972 under coach Jimmy Rogers.
 After two years at the Division II ranks, the program became an NAIA power, winning national championships under Eddie Griffin in 1979, 1981, and 1982.
 James took over the program and won five more NAIA crowns in 1984, 1985, 1986, 1987, and 1989.
 In the 1990s after rejoining Division II, the Bronchos enjoyed a streak of four straight national championships (1992–1995).
-UCO's three most recent crowns came in 2002, 2003, and 2007.
+UCO's five most recent crowns came in 2002, 2003, 2007, 2023, and 2024.
 Mixed Martial Artist and current UFC fighters Tim Elliott and Muhammed Lawal wrestled for the Bronchos while attending Central Oklahoma.